 Age Limit for Gorilla Trekking in Uganda, Rwanda or Congo

 The age limit for gorilla trekking in Uganda is 15 years and above.
-Children below the 15 years of old are not eligible to trek mountain gorillas in Bwindi and Mgahinga Gorilla National Park.
+Children below the 15 years are not eligible to trek mountain gorillas in Bwindi and Mgahinga Gorilla National Park.
 When you have children whom you wish to visit and see gorillas in the wild, always cross check their age before making a tour booking.
 The age limit for gorilla trekking in Uganda was set by the Uganda Wildlife Authority (UWA), a body in charge of gorilla safari reservations and conducting of tours in the gorilla parks.
 UWA is also in charge of mountain gorilla conservation as well as other tourist attractions in Uganda.
 The 15 year gorilla trekking age limit is the same standards for trekking gorillas in Rwanda at the Volcanoes National Park and Congo.
 In short, the age limit for gorilla trekking is 15 years in all the 4 mountain gorilla destinations in the region.
 But in some cases, there may be exceptions like for the case of Uganda.
 The age limit for gorilla trekking is set by the different government authorities responsible for managing the national parks.

 To ensure that this set rule is enforceable, the park authorities always look at the passports for visitors at the time of pre-trekking registration and briefing.
 If your child is found to be below 15 years, chances of being denied entry into the park are high.
 At the stage of the gorilla permit booking, it’s always good to tell the right age of the children so avoid disappointments. for the case of Uganda, Uganda Wildlife Authority reserves all the rights to permit or not to permit children below the age of 15 years to trek gorillas.